kanidm/kanidm/designs/resource_limits.rst

 Resource Limits
 ---------------

-As a piece of security sensitive software, kanidm must be "available" (as defined by integrity, availability and confidentiality).
+As security sensitive software, kanidm must be "available" (as defined by confidentiality, integrity, and availability).
 This means that as a service we must be able to handle a large volume of potentially malicous traffic, and still able to serve legitimate requests without fault or failure.

-To achieve this, the resources of the server must be managed and distributed so allow potentially thousands of operations per second, while preventing exhaustion of those resources.
+To achieve this, the resources of the server must be managed and distributed to allow potentially thousands of operations per second, while preventing exhaustion of those resources.